keesiemeijer/github-pages-code-reference/README.md

     source_code_wp_version: ""
 ```

 If your Vagrant is running, from the Vagrant directory run `vagrant halt`.
 To setup the reference site run `vagrant up --provision`.
-This site is used to generate a PHP code reference.
+This site can be used to create a WordPress PHP code reference.
+But for our purposes its used to generate the PHP code reference for GitHub pages.

 You should now be able to visit the [wp-reference.test](http://wp-reference.test) site.

 In the `vvv-custom.yml` file change `parse_source_code: false` to `parse_source_code: true`.
-Be aware that with the current `vvv-custom.yml` settings the database for this site is deleted before you parse PHP code.
+Be aware that with the current `vvv-custom.yml` settings the database for this site is deleted every time before you parse PHP code.

-Open a terminal and go the site's plugins directory.
+Open a terminal and go the site's plugins directory (`/www/wp-reference/public/wp-content/plugins`).
 Install the [WP Parser JSON](https://github.com/keesiemeijer/wp-parser-json) plugin.
 ```
-# Go to plugins directory
-cd /vagrant/www/wp-reference/public/wp-content/plugins

-# Install WP Parser Json plugin
 git clone https://github.com/keesiemeijer/wp-parser-json.git
 ```

-Go to the site's themes directory and install this repository as a child theme.
+Go to the site's themes directory (`/www/wp-reference/public/wp-content/themes`) and install this repository as a child theme.
 ```
-# Go to themes directory
-cd /vagrant/www/wp-reference/public/wp-content/themes

-# Install GitHub Pages Code Reference
 git clone https://github.com/keesiemeijer/github-pages-code-reference.git
 ```

-Log in the [wp-reference.test](http://wp-reference.test/wp-admin) with user `admin` and password `password`.
+Log in at [wp-reference.test/wp-admin](http://wp-reference.test/wp-admin) with user `admin` and password `password`.
 Go to Plugins and de-activate the `WP Parser` plugin and activate the `WP Parser Json` plugin.
 Go to Appearance -> Themes and activate the `wporg-developer Child Theme`.

-Open the package.json file in the github-pages-code-reference directory and change the `homepage`, `appname` and `deploy` values to point to your `gh-pages` branch and `repository`.
+Open the package.json file in the github-pages-code-reference directory and change the `homepage`, `appname` and `deploy` values to point to your `GitHub pages` and `repository`.
 The `appname` value is your GitHub repository slug.

 Change the values `parsed_name` `parsed_type` and `parsed_version` to show up in the generated reference.